You are not as good as you would like to be. That is a fact that holds true of about everyone. It certainly holds true if you are reading this.

 How did you train leading up to the World Shoot and how was that different than training for USPSA?
 First, I changed out the targets to IPSC targets with IPSC style partials.
 USPSA and IPSC have different rules about partial targets, so I only practiced partial targets that are allowed in IPSC.
 I also practiced wider [...]

 How did you train leading up to the World Shoot and how was that different than training for USPSA?
-The ISPC World Shoot is the pinnacle of our sport; so the opportunity to be able to compete there was a huge honor, and one that I felt deserved the best effort I could give.
+The IPSC World Shoot is the pinnacle of our sport; so the opportunity to be able to compete there was a huge honor and one that I felt deserved the best effort I could give.
 The [...]

 What’s on your belt?
 The first part of that question is determining what belt you would like to use.
 There are several good options.
 My favorite to date is Double Alpha’s offering.
 The main reason I like this belt is that it is the most rigid belt I have found for a reasonable price.
 This [...]

-How to keep it fresh Not really, but I do hear that complaint quite a lot.
+How to keep it fresh Dryfire is so boring.
+Not really, but I do hear that complaint quite a lot.
 I even hear it from good shooters.
 One of these complainers (Full Timmy) asked me to write about how to make dryfire a bit less boring, so here are a few ideas.
 1. Challenge yourself You should set [...]